Interactivity powered by state machines

 // Adds the state machine event listener to the controller LaunchedEffect(UInt) { controller.addStateMachineEventListener(stateListener) }

-Column( modifier = Modifier.fillMaxSize(), horizontalAlignment = Alignment.CenterHorizontally, ) { Row { DotLottieAnimation( source = DotLottieSource.Asset("exploding_pigeon.lottie"), autoplay = true, loop = false, controller = controller, ) } Row { Column { // Button to load and start the state machine Button(onClick = { val result = controller.loadStateMachine("pigeon_fsm") if (result) { controller.startStateMachine() } }) { Text(text = "sate machine") }
+Column( modifier = Modifier.fillMaxSize(), horizontalAlignment = Alignment.CenterHorizontally, ) { Row { DotLottieAnimation( source = DotLottieSource.Asset("exploding_pigeon.lottie"), autoplay = true, loop = false, controller = controller, ) } Row { Column { // Button to load and start the state machine Button(onClick = { val result = controller.stateMachineLoad("pigeon_fsm") if (result) { controller.stateMachineStart() } }) { Text(text = "State Machine") }

-// Button to post an "explosion" event to the state machine.
+// Button to fire an "explosion" event to the state machine.
 You can also bind this to a gesture or other event.
-Button(onClick = { controller.postEvent(Event.String("explosion")) }) { Text(text = "Explosion") }
+Button(onClick = { controller.stateMachineFireEvent("explosion") }) { Text(text = "Explosion") }

 Exploding Pigeon state machine